 - You rarely get to see your family

-- If you and your fiancé already travel a lot
+- You and your fiancé already travel a lot

 - Why not?
 You’re all in the same place!